PramodKumarYadav/WebdriverCI/readme.md

 - Check if grid scaled: http://localhost:4444/grid/console
 - list stack with `docker stack ls`
 - Now to run tests
-  - (for now- I will provide a better way soon), First go to the Driver class and uncomment the driver you want to select for running (from line 56 - grid)
-  - say you want: *ChromeOptions options = new ChromeOptions();* [uncomment this line and comment other driver types in this if block (grid)]
+    - [X] Done: Find a way to pass both grid and browser choice in the test.
+Then we can put that in CI and run all tests anyway we like.
-  - Now you can go to your command line (local/CI) and run tests on grid using:
+  - Go to your command line (local/CI) and run tests on grid using browser of your choice:
     - PS D:\WebdriverCI> `mvn clean test -Dhost=grid -Dbrowser=chrome `
-  - And you can open another powershell window and in parrallel, run tests on say firefox on the grid
+  - And you can open another powershell window, and in parrallel, run tests on say firefox on the grid
     - PS D:\WebdriverCI> `mvn clean test -Dbrowser=firefox -Dhost=grid` (note: order of parameter doesn't matter)
   - And on the local parrallely, if you wish
     - PS D:\WebdriverCI> `mvn clean test -Dhost=local -Dbrowser=chrome `